MesecevaKci/deepRL_continuous_control/README.md

 ## Solution

-The problem is solved using the DDGP algorithm.
+The problem is solved using the DDPG algorithm.
 The code is stored in the notebook [Continuous_Control.ipynb](Continuous_Control.ipynb) and the description of the solution is described in the [report.md](report.md) document.